IBM/aspera-cli/README.erb.md

 :............:...........:......:........:...........................:.......................:
 ```

-In order to make further calls more convenient, it is advised to define a "parameter preset" for the servers identification options.
+In order to make further calls more convenient, it is advised to define a <%=prst%> for the servers identification options.
 The following example will:

-* create a parameter preset
+* create a <%=prst%>
 * define it as default for "server" plugin
 * list files in a folder
 * download a file